 - Don’t leave wet towels or clothes in a pile or sitting in a laundry hamper or washing machine.

 - Make sure water drains away from your house.

 Mold in your home doesn’t always cause health problems, but it should always be removed.
-Mold can cause damage to your home and can lead to eye, nose, throat, and lung irritation.
+Mold can cause damage to your home and can lead to irritation in the:

-If you have a mold allergy or chronic lung condition such as asthma, you’re at risk for more severe symptoms and complications.
+If you have a mold allergy or chronic lung condition such as asthma, you’re at risk of more severe symptoms and complications.